valentinbesse/valentinbesse/README.md

 ### Hi, it's Valentin here 👋

-I'm a passionate Software Developer/Architect with a desire to explore more about computer science and software development :smile:
+I'm a passionate Software Craftma with a desire to explore more about computer science and software development :smile:
 *   :man_technologist: I'm currently working on web applications used by banks and insurance companies.
 *   :books: I'm currently learning: ASP.NET (.NET 6), Blockchain, Azure Cloud Solutions, Software Security.
 *   :speech_balloon: Ask me about: .NET, Powershell, Azure, Matlab.